Backblaze/B2_Command_Line_Tool/README.md

 For advanced users, a hidden option `--logConfig <filename.ini>` can be used to enable logging in a user-defined format and verbosity.
 An example log configuration can be found [here](contrib/debug_logs.ini).

+In order to see the raw request headers you may `export B2_DEBUG_HTTP=1` before calling the cli.

 # Release History

 Please refer to the [changelog](CHANGELOG.md).